Ian Blair: Commissions and enquiries

 In 2010, Blair served on the Commission on Assisted Dying run by Demos, subsequently speaking in favour of changing the law.
 In the same year, along with Roma Hooper, Paul McDowell, Dame Anne Owers, Javed Khan, John Thornhill and Peter Oborne, he formed an investigative panel which led the year-long Community or Custody National Enquiry investigating the effectiveness of community sentencing over short-term prison sentences for low-level offences.

+Death

+Blair died following an illness on 9 July 2025, at the age of 72.